mayank591/Coordinate-Converter/README.md

 #
     Point Id  Latitude  Longitude Altitude
 #
+Note: Lat Lon should be in Degree Decimal Format
+#
 Format for input file for UTM to Lat Lon conversion:
 #
     Point Id  Easting  Northing Altitude